rswinkle/PortableGL/README.md

 As an aside, the way I handle interpolation in PortableGL works as a semi-rebuttal of [this article](https://www.thanassis.space/cpp.html).
 The answer is not the terrible strawman C approach he comes up with just to easily say "look how bad that is".
 The answer is that interpolation is an algorithm, a simple function, and it doesn't care what the data means or how many elements there are.
 Pass it data and let the algorithm do its job, same as graphics hardware does.
-While the inheritance + template functions works ok if you only have a few "types" of data, every time you think of some new feature you want to interpolate, you need to define a new struct and a new template function specialization.
+While the inheritance + template functions method works ok if you only have a few "types" of data, every time you think of some new feature you want to interpolate, you need to define a new struct and a new template function specialization.
 Having a function/pipeline that just takes an arbitrary amount of float data to operate on takes less code *and* even has less runtime overhead since it's a single function that interpolates all the features at once rather than having to call a function for each feature.
 See lines ~1200-1250